aldolat/pinboard-bookmarks/README.md

 I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

-This plugin uses the following Javascript code, released under the terms of the GNU GPLv2 or later:
+This plugin uses the following JavaScript code, released under the terms of the GNU GPLv2 or later:

 * a modified version of @kometschuh's code for "Category Posts Widget" plugin, used to open and close panels in the widget admin user interface.